Powermatic 5 Plus: Is It Worth It? | FESSONLINE Guide

 The Powermatic 5 Plus makes the most sense for daily smokers who go through at least half a pack a day and want to stop paying retail prices for factory cigarettes.
 Occasional smokers or people who prefer the ritual of hand-rolling probably won't use it enough to justify the cost.

-• Not the best fit: Occasional smokers who light up a few times a week
+- Not the best fit: Occasional smokers who light up a few times a week

-• Not the best fit: People who enjoy the process of hand-rolling as part of the smoking experience
+- Not the best fit: People who enjoy the process of hand-rolling as part of the smoking experience

 Where to Buy the Powermatic 5 Plus and What to Expect on Price

-The Powermatic 5 Plus typically sells between $80 and $120 depending on the retailer and whether you're buying it as part of a bundle.
+The Powermatic 5 Plus typically sells between $299 and $349 depending on the retailer and whether you're buying it as part of a bundle.
 Prices at tobacco specialty shops tend to run higher than online.
 Buying online also gives you access to replacement parts and compatible tubes in the same order.

-• Retail price range: $80 to $120
+- Retail price range: $299 to $349

-• Watch for bundle deals that include starter tubes and tobacco — these save you a second shipping cost
+- Watch for bundle deals that include starter tubes and tobacco — these save you a second shipping cost

-• Replacement spout gaskets usually run $4 to $8 and are worth having on hand
+- Replacement spout gaskets usually run $4 to $8 and are worth having on hand

-• Avoid very cheap listings under $50 — these are often older or counterfeit versions that jam frequently
+- Avoid very cheap listings under $200, these are often older or counterfeit versions that jam frequently

 Frequently Asked Questions

+Can the Powermatic 5 Plus use 100mm tubes?
 Yes.
 The Powermatic 5 Plus works with both king-size (84mm) and 100mm tubes.
-You adjust the tobacco load slightly when switching between sizes — a fuller chamber for 100mm tubes to ensure the longer tube fills completely without a hollow end.
+You adjust the tobacco load slightly when switching between sizes, a fuller chamber for 100mm tubes to ensure the longer tube fills completely without a hollow end.

-The Powermatic 5 Plus has a more powerful motor and a larger tobacco chamber than the Powermatic 2 Plus, which means fewer reloads per session and less jamming with denser tobacco blends.
+What is the difference between the Powermatic 3 Plus and the Powermatic 5 Plus?
+The Powermatic 5 Plus has a more powerful motor and a larger tobacco chamber than the Powermatic 3 Plus, which means fewer reloads per session and less jamming with denser tobacco blends.
 The 5 Plus also tends to produce a firmer, more consistent fill.
-The 2 Plus is cheaper upfront but struggles more with pipe tobacco and moist blends.
+The 3 Plus is a capable machine at $215 but is better suited for moderate use rather than heavy daily sessions.

+Do I need special tubes for the Powermatic 5 Plus?
 No special tubes are required.
 The Powermatic 5 Plus works with standard cigarette injection tubes sold by most tobacco suppliers.
 Brands like Gambler, Premier, Shargio, and Zen all fit the spout without modification.
 Just make sure you match the tube length to your machine setting — king-size tubes for the standard setting, and adjust for 100mm tubes.